CongWang141/my_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-A PhD student studying Economics at Sapienza University of Rome.
+PhD student studying Economics at Sapienza University of Rome.

-Outside my research, I like coding, documentary, and travelling, let's get connected!!!
+Outside my research, I like coding, documentary, and travelling, Czech Beer and Italian Spritz are my favorites.